Skip to main content

 • English: Any UC San Diego literature or linguistics major.

-• World Language: Any UC San Diego language, literature, or language studies (linguistics) major.
-Note: The major must be in the language the candidate wishes to teach
+• World Language: Any UC San Diego language, literature, or language studies major.
+The major must be in the language the candidate plans to teach.

-1. Submit your completed undergraduate student petition form, and any accompanying documentation (i.e. - CSET score reports) to Danielle del Rosario at dswenson@ucsd.edu, no later than the Thanksgiving Holiday break.
+1. Submit the Undergraduate Student Petition form (PDF) and any supporting documentation, such as CSET score reports, to Danielle del Rosario at dswenson@ucsd.edu no later than Thanksgiving break.

-2. Danielle will forward your petition and documents (if any) to the appropriate EDS faculty for review (the faculty member may contact you to discuss your request).
+2. Danielle will forward your petition and supporting documents to the appropriate Education Studies faculty member for review.
+A faculty member may contact you to discuss your request.

-3. We will contact you via the VAC once a decision has been made.
-If approved, we will authorize you to enroll in EDS 129B and EDS 139 for Winter quarter.
-Please be aware this process could take up to a few weeks.
+3. You will be contacted through the VAC once a decision has been made.
+If approved, you will be authorized to enroll in EDS 129B and EDS 139 for winter quarter.
+Please note that this process may take several weeks.

 • Petition requests to substitute courses will only be considered for the General Education Studies Minor.